podo-gec/fungani/README.md

     git clone https://github.com/podo-gec/fungani.git

+In this case, you will need to take care of creating and activating a virtual environment, installing the relevant packages (see [prerequisites]), and launching the application yourself (see below).

 Or you can simply install it locally from GitHub as follows:

     pip install git+https://https://github.com/podo-gec/fungani

+[prerequisites]: #prerequisites

 ### Running the command-line application